Contact Us

 You can also add your phone calls here in Activities > Scheduling > Phone calls > New.

-This quick add portlet is another great way to add information to NetSuite quickly.
+This quick-add portlet is another great way to add information to NetSuite.
 For example, you are a customer service rep trying to enter cases or different types of tasks.
 But that's just one use case.
 You can set up a quick ad from the menu in the top right corner and change its type.

 For example, if you wanted it to be, say, a lead that you had, you could make the form for that lead.
-You can customize this form a little bit more, but they come with a pretty good standard base and will get you started, so at least you have the essential information to get basic data before returning to fill out the rest of their information.
-This is an excellent tool for anybody working in customer service or within your sales team!
+You can customize this form a bit more, but it comes with a pretty good standard base and will get you started, so at least you have the essential information to gather basic data before returning to fill out the rest of their information.
+This is an excellent tool for anybody working in customer service or within their sales team!

-It's a handy tool to refine your search a bit more and get the exact information you need, especially if you're not familiar with all the prefixes for this global search bar.
+It's a handy tool for refining your search and getting the exact information you need, especially if you're not familiar with all the prefixes for this global search bar.

 Need a refresher on NetSuite global search prefixes?
 Check out our blog post on The Best Way to Learn NetSuite Keystroke Shortcuts!

 Search forms are a neat way to add a search feature to your dashboard.
 These are just different views that allow for a custom item view.
-Let's say we want to look at an inventory item that meets certain criteria for any inventory item.
+Let's say we want to look at any inventory item that meets certain criteria.

 Or let's say we want to look at any inventory item or non-inventory item selected control, and then click on it.
 So we search here, and then we'll show you a quick search for those items, too, so it's just a simple way to adjust your view.